pythoncanarias/pycan-web/README.md

 $ ./manage.py migrate
 ```

+## Customize your settings

+Feel free to change some of the settings creating a file called `.env` on the root of the project.

 ### Admin user <!-- omit in TOC -->

 In order to create a user for the admin site of Django you should: